 Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

-However, social egg freezing is prohibited in Austria.
+However, social egg freezing is prohibited in Austria

 In Austria, medical necessity is a prerequisite.
 This is given in these cases, among others:

-• In the case of treatments that affect the ovaries.
+• treatments that affect the ovaries

-• In autoimmune diseases, such as or Diabetes Mellitus, HashimotoThyroiditis.
+• autoimmune diseases such as diabetes mellitus or Hashimoto thyroiditis.

 The best chance of success is when the eggs are retrieved and cryopreserved before the age of 35.
 This is because the number of eggs decreases with age.
 At the same time, the risk of genetic defects increases.